Leaflet/Leaflet/examples/wms/wms.md

 `L.TileLayer.WMS` has extra options, which can be found in [Leaflet's API documentation](http://leafletjs.com/reference.html#tilelayer-wms-options).
 Any option not described there will be passed to the WMS server in the `getImage` URLs.

-Also note that Leaflet only supports `CRS:3857`.
-If your WMS service doesn't serve images in that coordinate system, you might need to use [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) to use a different coordinate system in Leaflet.
+Also note that Leaflet supports very few [coordinate systems](https://en.wikipedia.org/wiki/Spatial_reference_system): `CRS:3857`, `CRS:3395` and `CRS:4326` (See the documentation for `L.CRS`).
+If your WMS service doesn't serve images in those coordinate systems, you might need to use [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) to use a different coordinate system in Leaflet.
+Other than that, just use the right CRS when initializing your map, and any WMS layers added will use it:

+	var map = L.map('map', {
+		crs: L.CRS.EPSG4326
+	});

+	var wmsLayer = L.tileLayer.wms('http://demo.opengeo.org/geoserver/ows?', {
+		layers: 'nasa:bluemarble'
+	}).addTo(map);

+{% include frame.html url="wms-example-crs.html" %}

 ## TMS in Leaflet

 Leaflet doesn't have explicit support for TMS services, but the tile naming structure is so similar to the common `L.TileLayer` naming scheme, that displaying a TMS service is almost trivial.